KazutoP0611/WarriorQuest/README.md

 ## 🌳 Configurable Skill Unlock System (Designer-Friendly)

 One of the core highlights of this project is the flexible skill progression system.
+I implemented skill tree to have multiple path system setting by boolean.

 ### Key Features: